Kayak with us and collect data on phytoplankton. Phytoplankton

 - Contribute to solving the data collection problem - that the ocean is immense & there are not enough helpers!

-- Have fun in a small group of like minded people, meet & spend time with people who have similar interests
+- Have fun in a small group of like-minded people; meet and spend time with people who have similar interests

-- Spend time in & experience nature & explore Norwegian wilderness
+- Spend time in & experience nature while you explore the Norwegian wilderness by kayak

-- Participate in a meaningful action, get a sense of purpose and achievement
+- Participate in meaningful action, get a sense of purpose and achievement

-- Take part in a research project & become a citizen scientist
+- Take part in a research project and become a citizen scientist

 - Learn about the Secchi Disk method